omunroe-com/owlready/doc/index.rst

 this is why most examples in this documentation relate to drug ;).

 Owlready is available under the GNU LGPL licence v3.
+If you use Owlready in scientific works, **please cite the following article**:

+   **Lamy JB**.
+   Owlready: Ontology-oriented programming in Python with automatic classification and high level constructs for biomedical ontologies.
+   **Artificial Intelligence In Medicine 2017**;80C:11-28

 Table of content
 ----------------